Business and Other Risks

 Aware of the importance of risk management to the entire G-TEKT Group, we have created a risk map for each country where we operate.
 Based on these maps, our overseas subsidiaries are identifying priority issues and effective countermeasures.
 Our head office in Japan regularly monitors the status of these countermeasures and shares information on risk and countermeasures throughout the G-TEKT Group.

 Honda Motor Co., Ltd. owns more than 30% of the voting rights of the G-TEKT Group and qualifies as one of G-TEKT's other affiliates.
-Honda and associated Honda Group companies account for over 60% of G-TEKT's consolidated sales.
-G-TEKT maintains a capital relationship as well as an ongoing and stable business relationship with Honda.
+Honda and associated Honda Group companies account for over 50% of G-TEKT's consolidated sales.
 The production and sales trends of the Honda Group, in and outside Japan, along with their business strategy and purchasing policy, could affect the business performance of the G-TEKT Group.

 Risk Countermeasures